'Train like we fight': Deep Gap VFD burns down vacant house for training

-DEEP GAP — Members from Deep Gap Volunteer Fire Department participated in a live burn training on April 9 where they got practical firefighter training by burning down a house.
+DEEP GAP — Members of the Deep Gap Volunteer Fire Department participated in a "live burn" training on April 9, getting practical firefighter training by burning down a house.

 “There’s nothing better than training in this environment.
 We’re gonna face the natural fire, and it’s a rare opportunity, so we want to take advantage of it,” DGVFD Chief Seth Norris said.